Carbon Monoxide Awareness

 Helping Our Neighbors: The Firm in Action

 William Mattar law offices has been spreading awareness on the dangers of carbon monoxide for several years.
 Because of that awareness, a William Mattar staff member was able to spring into action to help a local family.
-She learned that a single mother in the area was having trouble with recent furnace repairs, and everyone in the home was not feeling well.
+She learned that a single mother in the area was having trouble with recent furnace repairs.
+Additionally, everyone in the home was not feeling well.
 Suspecting a carbon monoxide leak, she made some phone calls to see if a reputable and licensed furnace repair company could examine the situation.

 The results stunned everyone.
 Not only was the furnace in dire need of being replaced, but it was leaking carbon monoxide.
-Had the furnace had not been replaced right away it would have released toxic levels of carbon monoxide into the air.
-It was determined that if help was not called in to fix the situation, the family wouldn’t have made it through the weekend.
-This is just one example of countless lives saved through the awareness of carbon monoxide dangers.
+Had the furnace had not been replaced right away it would have released toxic levels of carbon monoxide.
+The family would not have made it through the weekend if they hadn’t called for help.
+Countless lives have been saved through the awareness of carbon monoxide dangers.